CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ### Task 1: Configure diagnostic settings and VM Insights

+In this task, you enable guest-level diagnostics for an Azure VM, review performance and log collection settings, and activate Azure VM Insights to monitor the VM’s performance, health, and dependencies using a data collection rule.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, in the Search bar of the Azure portal, search for **Virtual machines (1)** and select **Virtual machines (2)**.

     ![](../Media/azm9-62.png)